Mole (unit): Concepts

+As a set

+Conceptually a mole is similar to words like "pair" or "dozen".
+These words describe a set of identical objects—i.e. a collection or aggregate of the objects themselves, not the numbers 2 or 12.
+The unusual and daunting aspect of a mole is that the number of objects in the set, given by the Avogadro number, is difficult to comprehend.
+To be useful as a unit, the mole needs to describe the amount in a sample containing a number of atoms (or other elementary entities) that can be manipulated in an ordinary chemistry lab.
+Atoms are so small that not just trillions but trillions-of-trillions of atoms are needed to create an aggregate large enough to work with.

+Relation to the Avogadro constant

+The number of entities (symbol N) in a one-mole sample equals the Avogadro number (symbol N_{0}), a dimensionless quantity.
+The Avogadro constant (symbol N_{A}) is given by the Avogadro number multiplied by the unit reciprocal mole (mol−1), i.e. N_{A} = N_{0}/mol.
+The ratio n = N/N_{A} is a measure of the amount of substance (with the unit mole).

+The Avogadro constant was determined by a measurement of the number of 28Si atoms in a single crystalline sample.

-Nature of the particles
+Nature of the entities

+Depending on the nature of the substance, an elementary entity may be an atom, a molecule, an ion, an ion pair, or a subatomic particle such as a proton.
+For example, 10 moles of water (a chemical compound) and 10 moles of mercury (a chemical element) contain equal numbers of particles of each substance, with one atom of mercury for each molecule of water, despite the two quantities having different volumes and different masses.

-The mole corresponds to a given count of particles.
-Usually the particles counted are chemically identical entities, individually distinct.
+The mole is an amount corresponding to a given count (an Avogadro number) of elementary entities.
+Usually, the entities counted are chemically identical and individually distinct.
 For example, a solution may contain a certain number of dissolved molecules that are more or less independent of each other.
-However, in a solid the constituent particles are fixed and bound in a lattice arrangement, yet they may be separable without losing their chemical identity.
-Thus the solid is composed of a certain number of moles of such particles.
+However, the constituent entities in a solid are fixed and bound in a lattice arrangement, yet they may be separable without losing their chemical identity.
+Thus, the solid is composed of a certain number of moles of such entities.
 In yet other cases, such as diamond, where the entire crystal is essentially a single molecule, the mole is still used to express the number of atoms bound together, rather than a count of molecules.
-Thus, common chemical conventions apply to the definition of the constituent particles of a substance, in other cases exact definitions may be specified.

-The mass of a substance is equal to its relative atomic (or molecular) mass multiplied by the molar mass constant, which is almost exactly 1 g/mol.
+Thus, common chemical conventions apply to the definition of the constituent entities of a substance, in other cases exact definitions may be specified.
+The molar mass of a substance is equal to its relative atomic (or molecular) mass multiplied by the molar mass constant, which is almost exactly 1 g/mol.

-Molar mass

-The molar mass of a substance is the ratio of the mass of a sample of that substance to its amount of substance.
-The amount of substance is given as the number of moles in the sample.

-For most practical purposes, the numerical value of the molar mass expressed with the unit gram per mole is the same as that of the mean mass of one molecule of the substance expressed with the unit dalton.
-For example, the molar mass of water is 18.015 g/mol.
-Other methods include the use of the molar volume or the measurement of electric charge.

-The number of moles of a substance in a sample is obtained by dividing the mass of the sample by the molar mass of the compound.
-For example, 100 g of water is about 5.551 mol of water.